wxwx1993/National_Causal/README.md

 X. Wu, D. Braun, J. Schwartz, M. A. Kioumourtzoglou, F. Dominici, Evaluating the impact of long-term exposure to fine particulate matter on mortality among the elderly.
 Sci.
 Adv.
 6, eaba5692 (2020).

 <b>Contact Us: </b><br>
 * Email: fdominic@hsph.harvard.edu
 * Email: wuxiao@g.harvard.edu

+<b>Acknowledgments<b>

+We appreciate the work of M. Benjamin Sabath, and Yaguang Wei for generating and processing the estimates of PM2.5 exposure.
+We would like to thank Lena Goodwin for editorial assistance in the preparation of this manuscript.